 If you’ve got comprehensive car insurance, then the damage should be covered subject to the terms and conditions of the policy.

-- You don't have to claim from your insurer, but if repair costs are high or your car’s a write-off, then you may want to while bearing in mind that your no claims discount may be affected.
+- You don't have to claim from your insurer.
+But if repair costs are high or your car’s a write-off, then you may want to.
+Bear in mind that your no claims discount may be affected.

 - If your cover’s third party or third party, fire and theft only, then accidental damage to your vehicle won’t be covered.

-- When you make a claim follow your insurer’s specific instructions, usually in the document.
+- When you make a claim, follow your insurer’s instructions which are usually in the document.

-If your vehicle’s stolen and not recovered or if your insurer estimates that the cost of repair is more than the vehicle’s worth, then it will be declared a total loss 'write-off' and you’ll be offered a cash payment based on the vehicle's market value.
+If your vehicle’s stolen and not recovered or if your insurer estimates that the cost of repair is more than the vehicle’s worth, then it will be declared a 'write-off'.
+You'll be offered a cash payment based on the vehicle's market value.

-- Market value will be based on the retail price of a comparable vehicle, from a reputable dealer immediately prior to the damage/theft.
+- Market value will be based on the retail price of a comparable vehicle from a reputable dealer immediately before to the damage/theft.

 - Cars often sell for less than advertised so insurers will use official price guides (Glass's, CAP etc.) for a more accurate picture.